jzerbe/jzerbe.github.com/_posts/2015-10-10-my-software-infrastructure-story.md

 - infrastructure
 published: true
 ---
-I get paid to make software systems work together.
+I get paid to build software systems.
 Sometimes this means I get paid to make judgement calls about how and where these systems should run.
-Some developers I know do not appreciate this part of the job, but I love it.
-Probably stems from my tight history with operations (ops).
-This is intended to be my personal history to enrich the person with minor software development exposure.
+Some developers I know do not appreciate this part of the job, but I love it; infrastructure choices are a large portion of any successful software delivery.
+Hopefully this presentation of my personal history will enrich the person with minor software development exposure.

 ### before my time
 Mainframes.
 Time sharing terminals.
 Whoa!
 I have heard stories from my dad about punch-card stacks,